yufanyufan/open_music_score/README.md

 The scores are oranized by `composer/genre/work/piece`, eg: `/chopin/preludes/op28/no15_prelude-in-db-major_raindrop.py`

-Somesheet is missing and you like to contribute?
-Send us a pull request.
+Some sheet is missing and you like to contribute?
+Send us a pull request!